wanchain/go-wanchain/docs/WanPoS_getting_started_manual_CN.md

 //-------INPUT PARAMS YOU SHOULD MODIFY TO YOURS--------------------

-// tranValue is the value you want to stake in minValue is 100000 var tranValue = "100000"
+// tranValue is the value you want to stake in minValue is 100 var tranValue = "100000"

-// rewardAddr is the reward receive accounts which create nearly. var delegateAddr = "DelegateAddress"
+// delegateAddr is the validator address. var delegateAddr = "DelegateAddress"

 // baseAddr is the fund source account.